How to make a high voltage (500V+ !!!) AC voltmeter

 In our previous articles, we learned how to make an AC voltmeter and how to measure high voltage AC voltage.
 In this article, we will learn how to make a high voltage AC voltmeter.
 Yes, you can measure 500V+ or higher easily with this circuitry.

-Before you read further, I’ll request to read the other articles
+Before you read further, I’ll request you to read the other articles

 Table of Contents